Safety and what's appropriate on stage

 Consent

-Physical contact must be consensual.
-Improv is no different to the rest of life in this respect.
-People can indicate they are ok with contact either explicitly or through gestures, facial expressions or eye-contact.
-We don’t want to limit students in what they can do but only to ensure they do so in a way which makes sure everyone is comfortable.
+There are different ways team maters can indicate they are ok with physical content, either explicitly or through gestures, facial expressions or eye-contact.
+We don’t want to limit students in what they can do but we do want to ensure they do so in a way which makes sure everyone is comfortable.

 Stay low